AVSLab/basilisk/docs/source/Support/User/migratingToBsk2.rst

 to execute.

 However, nothing is for free.
 Making these changes was not possible without breaking existing code.
-This migration help page outlines all the user-facing changes that have occured.
+This migration help page outlines all the user-facing changes that have occurred.
 This facilities the process of upgrading legacy Basilisk python scripts to function with the new message system, etc.

+For changes related to updating Basilisk C and C++ module code, see :ref:`migratingBskModuleToBsk2`.

 Message Names
 -------------